Dave Phillips (umpire): Notable games

 Phillips served during six no-hitters (Nolan Ryan's second no-hitter (July 15, 1973, first base), Jim Bibby (July 30, 1973, first base), the combined no-hitter of Vida Blue, Glenn Abbott, Paul Lindblad and Rollie Fingers (September 28, 1975, first base), Randy Johnson (June 2, 1990, second base), Bret Saberhagen (August 26, 1991, second base), and Scott Erickson (April 27, 1994, first base)).

-He was the crew chief during the 1979 Disco Demolition Night at Comiskey Park, ordering the Chicago White Sox to forfeit the second game of a scheduled doubleheader to the visiting Detroit Tigers.
+He was the crew chief during the 1979 Disco Demolition Night at Comiskey Park, in which the Chicago White Sox were ordered to forfeit the second game of a scheduled doubleheader to the visiting Detroit Tigers.

 In August 1982, Phillips ejected Seattle Mariners pitcher Gaylord Perry for throwing an illegal pitch, the first such ejection of Perry's career.

 On August 18, 1983, Phillips was one of the umpires who worked the continuation of a game between the New York Yankees and the Kansas City Royals which originally ended when George Brett was called out for excessive pine tar on his bat.
 Following a successful protest by the Royals, the game was resumed to the point of Brett's home run.
 Phillips provided an affidavit to Yankee manager Billy Martin stating that the runners who scored on that home run touched all the bases.

+In the leadup to the 1993 World Series, the umpires for the series, as crew chiefed by Phillips "expressed concern" of the idea to use the home-plate overhead camera for their coverage of the series.
+CBS did not cave in and used the camera for the whole series to look at close calls at the plate.

 On July 15, 1994, Phillips was the plate umpire when he decided to take Albert Belle's bat and have it placed in the umpire's locker room, after Chicago White Sox manager Gene Lamont alleged that the bat was corked.
 As the Indians were aware that Belle's bat was corked, Cleveland pitcher Jason Grimsley managed to get into the umpire's locker room and put a different bat in place of Belle's.
 However, the trick did not work as the new bat had Paul Sorrento's name on it, and Belle received a seven-game suspension.